HodoArmand/thor-tea-cooler-frontend-basic/README.md

 npm run clean-css
 ```

-# Libraries used
+# Libraries and Resources used

 The project utilizes [npm](https://www.npmjs.com/) for build tools.
-Styling is build with [tailwindCSS](https://tailwindcss.com/), [SVGInject](https://github.com/iconfu/svg-inject) is used for styleable svg images.
+Styling is built with [tailwindCSS](https://tailwindcss.com/), [SVGInject](https://github.com/iconfu/svg-inject) is used for styleable svg images.
 Live temperature chart is built with [ChartJS](https://www.chartjs.org/).
 Promise based async HTTP requests are made with the amazing [Axios HTTP Client library](https://github.com/axios/axios).
 Free and open source web icons from [Tabler Icons](https://tabler-icons.io/).